PenguinPoweredApps/PythonToDo/README.md

 ## Installation

-To run the ToDo App, ensure you have Python and PySide6 installed on your machine.
+To run the ToDo App, ensure you have Python, PySide6, PyGame and dotenv installed on your machine.
 You can install the necessary dependencies using the following command:

 ```bash
 pip install PySide6 pygame dotenv